• The Nuclear Family

 It took us about half a day to make this DIY playground area.
 Here’s how we did it.

-1. Mow the grass in your area as short as you can
+1. First, mow the grass in your area as short as you can.

 2. Measure out your play area, marking the corners with spray paint.
 Make it as big or small as you like.
 You can use the 3-4-5 method to make sure your corners are square.

-3. Lay out a string line or a hose from corner to corner in order to get a straight line as you dig.
+3. The next step is to lay out a string line or a hose from corner to corner in order to get a straight line as you dig.

 4. Cut the edge around all four sides like you would for a mulch bed.
 We cut ours about 4″-6″ deep, straight down, so that the chips can slope into it.
 This makes it super easy to mow around.
 (Here’s how the cut edges look.)